 Within two weeks after receiving a passing grade on all five summaries, you will submit to a 2-3-hour oral examination on your proposed course topics by your Doctoral Guidance Committee.
 You will choose the order of topics discussed, at which point you will be questioned on the broad concepts of your topic, its importance to the field, pedagogical relevance, as well as detailed questions about the scientific articles you assigned to your "undergraduate students", etc. Each topic will be examined for ~25-30 mins and/or until the Doctoral Guidance Committee is satisfied that you have incorporated a sound understanding of the basic state of research in that topic.
 You should be very familiar with each of the assigned papers.
 When all Doctoral Guidance Committee members agree that you have demonstrated this depth of knowledge for at least four of the five topics, you will have passed the comprehensive examination.
 Should you not achieve this level of mastery, but show mastery of three of the five topics, you will receive a temporary "non-pass" and you will have the opportunity to retake the oral examination within one month.
 If you show mastery of fewer than three topics, you will fail the comprehensive exam and will not have the opportunity to retake it.
-If you received a "non-pass" but do not revise the written portion within one week after notification of failure, you will be dismissed from the graduate
+If you received a "non-pass" but do not revise the written portion within one week after notification of failure, you will be dismissed from the graduate program.
+Likewise, if you do not retake the oral examination within one month of the failed oral defense date, or do not pass the comprehensive exam on the second try, you will be dismissed from the graduate program.

-B.2 Comprehensive Exam Requirements for CCN
+B.2 Comprehensive Exam Requirements for Cognition and Cognitive Neuroscience (CCN)